 Housebuilders will remain in the news on Tuesday, along with a focus on commercial property and supermarkets.

-Shares in Persimmon, which had mostly escaped the industry’s share price decline this year, were carried higher along with the rest of the sector as TW said building capacity was now “close to normal” and that house completions next year are expected to be between 85-90% of 2019 levels, with full-year results guided to the upper end of expectations this year and next.
+Shares in Persimmon, which had mostly escaped the industry’s share price decline this year, were carried higher along with the rest of the sector as TW said its building capacity was now “close to normal”, prices remained robust and that it expected full-year profits to be at the upper end of expectations this year and next.

 As for Persimmon, investors last heard in August that house sale completions were down 35%, with operating profit dragged down 43%, but that its sales pipeline stood at £2.25bn.

-Broker Peel Hunt expect a “generally positive” statement, saying that Persimmon’s lower price point and higher Help to Buy exposure “should continue to drive good sales performance in the second half of the year, especially in the context of reduced availability of high LTV mortgages”.
+With new chief executive Dean Finch making his debut, broker Peel Hunt expects a “generally positive” statement, saying that Persimmon’s lower price point and higher Help to Buy exposure “should continue to drive good sales performance in the second half of the year, especially in the context of reduced availability of high LTV mortgages”.

 “However, the market share gains the group has enjoyed as a result of its more advanced build position may begin to erode as rival housebuilders restock their inventories.”